 Catches of octopus are recorded during the semi-annual NMFS bottom trawl survey of the GOA.
 In older survey data (prior to 2003), octopus were often recorded as Octopodidae or Octopus sp. and not identified further; other species may also have been sometimes misidentified as E. dofleini.
 Since 2003, increased effort has been put into cephalopod identification and species composition data are considered more reliable; species composition of octopus catch in recent GOA bottom trawl surveys is shown in Table 4.
 These catches are our only source of species-specific information within the species group.
 Based on available data, the species with the highest biomass in shelf waters is E. dofleini.
 The size distribution by weight of individual octopus collected by the bottom trawl surveys from 1999 through 2005 is shown in Figure 2.
 Survey-caught octopus ranged in weight from less than 0.1 kg up to 18 kg; 50% of all individuals were <0.5 kg.
-Larger octopus may be under-represented in trawl data because of increased ability to avoid the trawl.
+Larger octopus may be under-represented in trawl survey data because they are more adept at avoiding the trawl.